MacHu-GWU/cottonformation-project/README.rst

 I started to maintain a parallel library ``troposphere_mate`` to support "Auto Complete" and "Type Hint" and more advanced feature.
 However, it cannot evolve fast since it is based on ``troposphere`` and I have no control at all on it.
 I used to think of re-design a new project using latest programming model to replace ``troposphere`` in my Organization.
 But there are 162 AWS Service, 768 AWS Resource, 2,499 AWS Property and 43,200 lines of declaration code to work on.
 It is impossible to keep it up-to-date as an individual developer.

-Fortunately, AWS published the `AWS CloudFormation resource specification <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html>`_ as a machine readable json file, and type hint and static check technology is already mature in Python community, I believe it is a good timing to re-invent a modernized CloudFormation tool.
+**Fortunately, AWS published the** `AWS CloudFormation resource specification <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html>`_ as **a machine readable json file**, and type hint and static check technology is already mature in Python community, I believe it is a good timing to re-invent a modernized CloudFormation tool. **I figured out a way to automatically generate the 162 AWS Service, 768 AWS Resource, 2,499 AWS Property and 43,200 lines of declaration code with type hint / auto complete / aws doc jump features.
+Now we can easily keep cottonformation up-to-date with AWS CloudFormation!**

 What about AWS CDK or Pulumi?